Minnesota Freedom Fund: George Floyd protests and aftermath

 Following the murder of George Floyd on May 25, 2020, and the subsequent protests, the fund received $20 million in donations over a four-day period, with public postings of donations to the group becoming popular on Twitter.
 Several public figures and celebrities—such as Kamala Harris, Steve Carell, Cynthia Nixon, and Seth Rogen—were among those praising the organization's mission on social media.
 Publications such as Rolling Stone and Vogue published articles promoting bail funds and how to contribute.
-On June 2, 2020, the group temporarily suspended further donations, suggesting that visitors to their website donate to the non-profits Black Visions Collective, Reclaim the Block, Rebuild Lake Street, Northstar Health Collective, or West Broadway Business and Area Coalition.
+On June 2, 2020, the group temporarily suspended further donations, suggesting that visitors to their website donate to the nonprofits Black Visions Collective, Reclaim the Block, Rebuild Lake Street, Northstar Health Collective, or West Broadway Business and Area Coalition.
 By September it had accumulated $35 million in donations, and its total for 2020 reached $40 million.

 The organization said that they would prioritize bail for people who had been detained in connection with the George Floyd protests.
 Most of the people who were arrested during the late May and early June 2020 events in Minneapolis and Saint Paul were for curfew violations, and many were issued citations and quickly released.
 Around a dozen protesters had their bail posted by the Minnesota Freedom Fund, according its interim director, Greg Lewin.
 Among them, the organization posted the $75,000 bail for a 28-year old Saint Paul man who was charged with attempted second-degree murder for allegedly firing gunshots at Minneapolis police officers who were patrolling East Lake Street during the overnight hours of May 31.

 About the large financial assets the organization amassed during protests following Floyd's murder, Jeffrey Clayton, executive director of the insurance company trade group American Bail Coalition, said later, "The purpose for what they got the money was not there."